jmoenig/Snap/DEVLOG.md

     * max/min subslot number support for variadic inputs in custom blocks + metapgrogramming
     * new "snap" category with new "snap_block_selectors" extension primitive
     * lazy translation support for data
+    * bootstrap global custom blocks as primitives
+    * new "bootstrap" and "un-bootstrap" extension primitives
+    * new "bootstrapped(block)?" extension primitive
     * new "snap_yield" extension primitive
     * new "input names" selector in the (attribute OF target) primitive reporter
     * new "primitive" (pragma) block for custom block definitions